What does Bespoke mean? How is it different than Made-To-Measure?

-Please note that unless prior arrangements are agreed upon, all open balances are payable within six months of an order being placed.
-Orders that are not fully paid within that time may be cancelled.
-Amounts paid for garments that remain unmade will be applied to your account as a credit (less a 20% restocking fee).
-Garments that have been made and remain unclaimed after one year may be donated to charity or discarded.
-No refunds or credits can be given for unclaimed garments that have have donated or discarded.
+If we are unable to process payment for an outstanding balance and the balance remains unpaid for more than six months, the order is subject to cancellation.
+Amounts paid for garments that remain unmade will be applied to the client’s account as a credit (less a 20% restocking fee).
+Garments that have been made and remain unclaimed may be donated to charity or discarded.
+No refunds or credits can be given for unclaimed garments that have been donated or discarded.

 What if I decide to change or cancel my order?

 We make every effort to accommodate our clients to the extent reasonably possible.

 Once a bespoke order is placed and a deposit is paid, we immediately order your fabric.
 For this reason, if you decide to cancel a garment or change the fabric after it is ordered, there is a restocking fee of 20% of the garment cost.
 Once a garment has been cut, no modifications can be made to the order.

 Once a made-to-measure order has been submitted, no changes or cancellations can be made.